apenella/go-docker-builder/README.md

 `go-docker-builder` library it is wrapper over docker client SDK that provides a set of packages that help to manage the most common docker use cases such as build or push images.

-It also manages docker registry autentication, prepares docker build context to be used by docker client SDK and it supports docker build context either from local path or git repository.
+It also manages docker registry autentication, prepares docker build context to be used by docker client SDK and supports docker build context either from local path or git repository.

 <!-- @import "[TOC]" {cmd="toc" depthFrom=1 depthTo=6 orderedList=false} -->